 Later that evening, I came up to get a fresh 9-volt battery as one of my instruments required it.
 When removing the spent battery I carved a large “X” into it to prevent it’s accidental use at another time and I immediately discarded the battery in a trash bin in front of the house.
 When I later came back upstairs for another item and opened my locked Pelican case to discover the carved battery carefully balanced and rocking on one of the cases compartmental partition edges.
 If no one actually pulled a joke on me here, this was an instance of apport, which is not that common.
 Now my interest was really peaked.

 After spending a considerable time in this house, Conrad and Lisa’s response was quite severe.
 In fact, there’s a distinct possibility that her spending some 6-8 hours in the Cielo house pushed her back into a series of intense relapses from which she never recovered.
-While both Barry and I had relatively strong adverse reactions to the very high amplitude geomagnetic fields at this location, as did about 67% of those visiting,
+In point of fact, Lisa passed away in July of 2006 from her cancer.

-Lisa’s response was far more volatile, in that she became physically and emotionally ill later that night and the next day, where she had the worst nightmares of her life, which I also experienced in my own home.
+Getting back to the deleterious effects of David’s house has on some people, Lisa’s response was far more volatile than almost anyone, in that she became physically and emotionally ill later that night and the next day, where she had the worst nightmares of her life, which I also experienced in my own home.
 I almost never have nightmares.
 In fact, I cannot even remember the last time I had one prior to or after this event.

 Within a matter of days to weeks after leaving this house, Lisa’s Multiple Myeloma recurred with even greater ferocity, and within less than a year she passed away.
 It should be stated that there is no cure known for Multiple Myeloma, once contracted, you’re guaranteed to die from it.
 The only question is precisely when.